abhowmi6-sys/DAT301/README.md

 # DAT301
 Projects completed for ASU DAT 301 course focusing on visualizaling data and identifying patterns between different variables.
+This repository contains two projects completed during the course with one focusing on a dataset on reviews for clothes and accessories on Amazon and another dataset on drugs and their side effects.
+These datasets were found on kaggle.com and references are attached at the bottom of the pdf.
+The project focused on clothes was created in R studio and the other project was created on Jupyter.